softwareconstruction240/softwareconstruction/instruction/concurrency/concurrency.md

 Exception in thread "Thread-7" Exception in thread "Thread-6" java.lang.IndexOutOfBoundsException: Index 0 out of bounds for length 0
 ```

 This happens because a thread running the `makePizzas` function checks to see if there is a pizza in the list, but before it can pull it out of the list, another `makePizzas` thread pulls it out of the list and the first thread gets an array out of bounds exception when it tries to grab the order that is no longer in the list.
-Any piece of code that access a resource that can be manipulated by multiple threads is called a `critical section`.
+Any piece of code that accesses a resource that can be manipulated by multiple threads is called a `critical section`.
 Usually this involves code that **reads** and **modifies** a resource over multiple non-atomic statements.

 In the pizza shop case, the critical sections are when we add to the order list,